Annual car sales forecast lowered by 9% amid semiconductor shortage

 This is down from the forecast of 1.89 million issued in January.

-The reduction comes as preliminary figures show the number of new cars registered last month fell by 16% compared with April 2021.
+The reduction comes as the number of new cars registered in April fell by 16% year-on-year.

-SMMT chief executive Mike Hawes recently said demand for new cars “remains robust” but sales are being severely restricted by the global shortage of semiconductors and other components.

 Jim Holder, editorial director of magazine and website What Car?, said the latest monthly figures show the automotive industry is “in an increasingly precarious position”.